NASA-NAVO/navo-workshop/KNOWN_ISSUES.md

 But keep in mind that you may not be getting all results.
 Contact the service administrators to let them know of the problem.

+### Using UCDs (unified content descriptors)

+UCDs are a very useful way to programmatically access the columns you need in tables where they may be named differently.
+They can have multiple components separated by a ';' (compound UCDs), and there can be multiple columns tagged with a UCD like "pos.eq.ra" in addition to other UCDs.
+The user will still need to understand the different columns to select the one that they want, which may, for example, be "pos.eq.ra;meta.main".

+But note that this complexity is currently not supported by the PyVO getbyucd() or fieldname_with_ucd() methods.
+Note that currently they check only the first UCD and will miss any subsequent matches.

+Furthermore, the defintion of UCDs (http://www.ivoa.net/documents/latest/UCD.html) defines the syntax as 'words' separated by semicolons, where the words consist of 'atoms' separated by periods.
+The UCD for a Right Ascension column is therefore usually 'pos.eq.ra'.
+But the definition of a Simple Cone Search (http://www.ivoa.net/documents/latest/ConeSearch.html) requires that the field used for the position be "POS_EQ_RA_MAIN".